EfeDursun125/CS-EBOT/README.md

 # CS 1.6 E-BOT
-AI Bot for Counter-Strike based on SyPB/YaPB
+AI Bot for Counter-Strike based on SyPB

 This bot can be used for default gamemodes, deathmatch and zombie.